ChromeDevTools/devtools-frontend/test/README.md

 ### Obtaining code coverage

 We can collect code coverage for the source code that is tested: `npm run test -- --coverage`.
-This is available for interactions and unit tests.
+This is available for unit tests.

-The code coverage output is written to `/karma-coverage` or `/interactions-coverage` in the repository root.
+The code coverage output is written to `/karma-coverage` in the repository root.
 The location can be overriden with `--artifacts-dir`.
 You can open `/karma-coverage/index.html` in a browser to inspect coverage for individual files.